Josebaseba/TweetsDownloader/README.md

   	ACCOUNT_NAME = "josebaseba"

-Remember that you have to create an twitter developer application to get the necessary keys, here the link:
+Remember that you have to create a twitter developer application to get the necessary keys, here the link:

   	https://apps.twitter.com/